Democrats race to finalize $1.75 trillion spending bill and hold House vote by next week

 “It’s very disappointing,” said Rep. Jim Costa (D-Calif.)
 “It wasn’t a good day.”

-“People are frustrated right now … there's a lack of trust and you got a lot of members here that have been here four years or less and they don't seem to understand how you get things done,” he told reporters.
+“People are frustrated right now. … There’s a lack of trust, and you got a lot of members here that have been here four years or less and they don’t seem to understand how you get things done,” he told reporters.

 Speaking directly to House Democrats, Biden a day earlier had tried to defuse the tension.
 In a message geared toward liberals, he said the framework, which was the result of months of protracted negotiations, had enough votes to pass the Senate.
 That comment came even as Manchin and Sinema, the two key moderate senators, stopped short of explicitly saying they would vote for the bill.